tennisgent/quickmock/README.md

 	}])
 ```

 Notice the prefix to the name of the `___$window` mock.
-By declaring each mocked service with a pre-defined prefix, QuickMock will know which mocks relate to which services.
+By declaring each mocked service with a pre-defined prefix, quickmock will know which mocks relate to which services.
 The default prefix is `'___'` (three underscores), but this prefix is configurable if you prefer a different one.
 The great thing about these mocks is that they can be reused every time you need to test any future services that have these same dependencies.

-**Important:** If you don't have a mock registered for any of the required dependencies, QuickMock will throw an error when it tries to inject the mock.
+**Important:** If you don't have a mock registered for any of the required dependencies, quickmock will throw an error when it tries to inject the mock.
 So be sure to register a `___`-prefixed mock for each of the tested provider's dependencies.
-If you wish to delgate to actual implementations of the dependencies, instead of throwing this error, you can set the `useActualDependencies: true` flag on the config object that is passed into QuickMock.
+If you wish to delgate to actual implementations of the dependencies, instead of throwing this error, you can set the `useActualDependencies: true` flag on the config object that is passed into quickmock.

 **NOTE:** You don't have to provide mocks for `.value()` and `.constant()` providers.
 These dependencies are always delegated to the actual implementations.
 So, in our example, we don't have to mock out the `NotificationTitles` object because it is a `value` provider.

-The QuickMock API
+The quickmock API
 -----------------

-As shown in the example above, a call to QuickMock accepts a config object and returns an object, which in this case we called `notificationService`.
+As shown in the example above, a call to quickmock accepts a config object and returns an object, which in this case we called `notificationService`.

 ####The Config Object
 * `providerName` (String) - The name of the provider you want to test
 * `moduleName` (String) - The name of the module that contains the provider above
 * `mockModules` (Array:String) - An array of the names of modules that contain mocks for any of the provider's dependencies
-* `useActualDependencies` (Boolean) - If QuickMock cannot find a mock for a required dependency, it will thrown an exception.
+* `useActualDependencies` (Boolean) - If quickmock cannot find a mock for a required dependency, it will thrown an exception.
 If, instead, you wish to delegate to the actual implementations of the dependencies instead of mocking them out, set this flag to `true`.
 * `html` (String) - For directives only, this is the default html that will be compiled when `.$compile()` is called (this is explained below).